Maps

 Radium Hot Springs

 This ruggedly beautiful spot located just inside Kootenay National Park is surrounded by the towering rock faces of Sinclair Canyon.
-Beloved by hikers in September for its alpine trails of golden larch, Kootenay National Park celebrates its 100th anniversary in 2020.
+Beloved by hikers in September for its alpine trails of golden larch, Kootenay National Park celebrated its 100th anniversary in 2020.
 You may even spot some of Radium’s best-know residents, Rocky Mountain bighorn sheep.
 37 km (23 mi) south of Radium Hot Springs along Highway 95, Fairmont Hot Springs provides the opportunity to stay overnight and enjoy a soothing soak on a crisp fall day.
 Continue south for 96 km (60 mi), taking Highway 95A to Kimberley.

 Part 5